 Dürnkrut to Angern an der March – 13 KM, 2H

-Early morning, after a good night sleep, we got back to the river in Dürnkrut, after leaving the car at the train station once again.
+Early morning, after a good night’s sleep, we got back to the river in Dürnkrut after leaving the car at the train station once again.
 It rained for a while, but nothing serious.
-The morning was so still and peaceful and the air fresh and revitalizing.
+The morning was still and peaceful, and the air was fresh and revitalizing.
 We inflated our kayak and started our Sunday adventure.
 This paddling day was beautiful, also with low temperatures but with more clouds in the sky.
 A tailwind was helping us to paddle faster than the previous day.

-Again we spotted some wildlife on the shores while herons flew from one side to another, wondering maybe what are we were doing here.
+Again we spotted some wildlife on the shores while herons flew from one side to another, wondering what we were doing here.

 Angern an der March to Marchegg – 17 KM, 2H30′

 After our short break, we jumped into the water and paddled away to our final goal: Marchegg.
 The current was more substantial than the day before, so we paddled faster the last 17 km to Marchegg.

 Not far away from Angern an der March lies Zwensdorf, another small provincial town of Austria.
 The area between Zwerndorf and Marchegg is a nature reserve, home to diverse wildlife, so we got the chance to see many white storks and herons flying or fishing.
 Unfortunately, no dear or rabbit came out of the bushes, but the Dragonflies accompanied us on this day too.

 The fisher huts on the Austrian side are so beautiful and well maintained on this part.
 Although we noticed a lot the day before, we kept examining them, deciding which one we loved the most.